michaeltrefry/Yapplr/README.md

 - **Comments**: Full-featured commenting system with dedicated comment screens, real-time count updates, auto-scroll to new comments, and reply functionality
 - **Mentions**: @username mention system with clickable links and real-time notifications
 - **Hashtags**: Complete #hashtag system with searchable tags, trending topics, clickable links, dedicated trending page with time periods, hashtag suggestions in post creation, and trending widgets
+- **Link Previews**: Automatic visual previews for URLs in posts with title, description, images, and error handling for broken links
 - **Comment Replies**: Reply to specific comments with automatic @username prefilling and smart reply context
 - **Likes**: Like and unlike yaps with real-time counts
 - **Follow System**: Follow/unfollow users with instant UI updates and optional follow approval system